zpoint/Go-Internals/objects/map/map.md

 The next step is linear search, traverse the bucket and find an entry which is currently avaliable, take it

-If the current bucket is full, the linear search algorithm will cross the bucket boundary to the next bucket, and repeat the searching process
+If the current bucket is full, the linear search algorithm will cross the bucket boundary to the next [overflow bucket](#overflow-bucket), and repeat the searching process

 ### tophash